All Products

 You can query the encryption status of the source object and the destination bucket using HeadObject and GetBucketEncryption, respectively.

-• RAM Role Name: From the drop-down list, select the RAM role created in the source account in Step 1.
+• RAM Role: From the drop-down list, select the RAM role created in the source account in Step 1.

-• Acceleration Type: If a replication task involves regions in the Chinese mainland and outside the Chinese mainland, you can enable this feature to improve data transfer speed.
+• Transfer Acceleration: If a replication task involves regions in the Chinese mainland and outside the Chinese mainland, you can enable this feature to improve data transfer speed.
 This feature incurs additional transfer acceleration fees.

 Note

-After a cross-region replication rule is created, it cannot be modified or deleted.
+After a CRR rule is created, you cannot modify or delete it.
 Carefully review all configuration items before you click OK.
-To terminate replication, you can disable the replication task.
+To terminate replication, you can disable the replication task to stop data synchronization.

-4. After you confirm that all configurations are correct, click OK.
-Inthe dialog box that appears, check I have read and agree to the preceding compliance commitment and then click Enable.
+1. After you confirm that all configurations are correct, click OK and then Confirm Enable.

 FAQ